asad-sangla/sqlopsstudio/docs/carbon/task_viewlet.md

 - On detail page
   - Success / Failure / In progress indicator icon
   - Task name, server, database
+  - Executed As, SPID
   - Progress indicator for in progress task
-  - Start, End, Ellapse Time
+  - Start, End, Elapse Time
   - Error message for failed task
   - Open Task fly-out to re-run.
 Reconstruct the settings on the task fly-out.
     - Success and Failed task only